Luis Robert Preview, Player Props: White Sox vs. Royals

 Luis Robert At The Plate

-- Robert leads Chicago with 132 hits and a team-best slugging percentage of .560.
+- Robert has 132 hits, which leads Chicago hitters this season, while batting .271 with 69 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 43rd in batting average, 88th in on-base percentage, and seventh in slugging.
+- Among the qualifying hitters in MLB action, he ranks 47th in batting average, 86th in on-base percentage, and seventh in slugging.

-- Robert is batting .474 with one homer during his last outings and is on a five-game hitting streak.

-- Robert has picked up an RBI in 37.8% of his games this year, with more than one RBI in 12.6% of his games.
-He has also driven in three or more runs in five contests.
+- Robert has had at least one RBI in 37.5% of his games this season (48 of 128), with two or more RBI 16 times (12.5%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.